grompe/BTWTweak/patcher/readme.txt

 - Fixed stuck glitched ghost fireballs.
 This possibly fixes stuck non-ghost fireballs, too.

+- Fixed and adjusted what blocks are displayed on creative tabs.

+- Added ability to add new tweak scripts without recompiling BTWTweak.

 v0.9i

 - Restored the ability of Glass Block to contain piston packing.